gotlibh/polybot/README.md

 ----- BP-005 - Map addresses to names
 Now the address are just some 0x codes, I want to be be able to map addresses to names, Maybe it would be a good idea to map it in a file somehow and loading it on start, I want to be able to print the address and the name, I also want address to be handle by groups, for ex. myAddresses, quickSwap address, etc.

+--- BP-008 - get DEX prices
+Now I want to have the ability to get DEX prices for ex from uniswap quickswap etc.
+So I want the ability to get the pricees by getAmountOut, getAmountIn, getReservs, getPair

+for now I want to be able to enable the request in the configuration file and request it each x seconds as defined in the config, I also want to print it in case its enabled

+in the config I will define a list of address of DEX to be requsted

 ------- Pending prompt

 add APIs to be able to connect to the service and